 We get it, sometimes you can be a little surprised at the behavior of your senior parents.
-You thought they would soften with age, but if anything, they’ve gotten angrier as the years have gone by.
+You thought they would soften with old age, but if anything, they’ve gotten angrier as the years have gone by.
 What is causing this anger in them?
+Is this a behavior you are seeing on a regular basis?

 The elderly may get angry for several reasons.
 Among these are: